tw-bc-group/tw-wallet-backend/docs/adr/0002-add-curve-secp256k1.md

 ## Context

-- We Use Eth lib to generate private key and public key
+- Use Eth lib to generate private key and public key
 - Claim use JWT format
 - JWT lib do not support SECP256k1
-- we want to support more ECDSA algo
+- we want to support ECDSA with SECP256k1

 ## Decision

-- wrapper bouncycastle to support more algo
+- wrapper bouncycastle to support more algos
 - generate JWT signature algo: `signature := Base64(sign(Base64(header).Base64(payload)))`